-SASB Code Metric ESG Report Sections(s)/Disclosure Additional References / Links Safety of Clinic al Trial Participants HC-BP-210a.1 Discussion, by world region, of management process for ensuring quality and patient safety during clinical trials See Product safety and quality , Pages 23-28.
+SASB Code Metric ESG Report Sections(s)/Disclosure Additional References / Links Safety of Clinic al Trial Participants HC-BP-210a.1 Discussion, by world region, of management process for ensuring quality and patient safety during clinical trials See Product safety and quality, Pages 23-28.
 HC-BP-210a.2 Number of U.S. FDA Sponsor Inspections related to clinical trial management and pharmacovigilance that resulted in: (1) Voluntary Action Indicated (VAI) and (2) Official Action Indicated (OAI) See Product safety and quality , Pages 23-28.
-There were no U.S. FDA sponsor inspections in 2022 as Organon did not actively conduct clinical investigations as a sponsor.
-Access to Medi cines HC-BP-240a.1 Description of actions and initiatives to promote access to healthcare products for priority diseases and in priority countries as defined by the Access to Medicine Index See Access to medicines and healthcare , Pages 29-42.
-HC-BP-240a.2 List of products on the WHO List of Prequalified Medicinal Products as part of its Prequalification of Medicines Programme (PQP) See Access to medicines and healthcare , Pages 29-42.
-We have three contraceptive options listed on the WHO PQP.
-Affordability & Pricing HC-BP-240b.1 Number of settlements of Abbreviated New Drug Application (ANDA) litigation that involved payments and/or provisions to delay bringing an authorized generic product to market for a defined time period Organon's approach is to make medicines as accessible and affordable as possible for the patients that need them.
+There were no U.S. FDA sponsor inspections in 2022 as Organon on the actively conduct clinical investigations as a sponsor. did Access to Medi cines HC-BP-240a.1 Description of actions and initiatives to promote access to healthcare products for priority diseases and in priority countries as defined by the Access to Medicine Index See Access to medicines and healthcare , Pages 29-43.
+HC-BP-240a.2 List of products on the WHO List of Prequalified Medicinal Products as part of its Prequalification of Medicines Programme (PQP) See Access to medicines and healthcare, Pages 29-43.
+NEXPLANON® (etonogestrel implant), also sold as IMPLANON NXTTM in many countries out of the United States; 68mg MARVELONTM (ethinylestradiol, desogestrel); tablet 0.150mg-0.030mg EXLUTONTM (lynestrenol); tablet 500mcg tside Affordability & Pricing HC-BP-240b.1 Number of settlements of Abbreviated New Drug Application (ANDA) litigation that involved payments and/or provisions to delay bringing an authorized generic product to market for a defined time period Organon's approach is to make medicines as accessible and affor as possible for the patients that need them.
 Each situation varies based on the dynamics of the particular market and the individual situation.
-In general, the following factors are considered: value provided to healthcare systems and patients, unmet needs, access, R&D sustainability, and competition.
-HC-BP-240b.2 Percentage change in: (1) average list price and (2) average net price across U.S. product portfolio compared to previous year Not discussed.
+In general, the following factors are considered: value provided to healthcare systems and patients, unmet needs, acces R&D sustainability, and competition. al HC-BP-240b.2 Percentage change in: (1) average list price and (2) average net price across U.S. product portfolio compared to previous year Not discussed.